 Be wary when you enter here.
-This is the realm of shadows, of dark and dangerous men who haunt the night, their eyes burning with need and desire.
+This is the realm of shadows, of dark and dangerous men (like Damon Salvatore) who haunt the night, dark eyes burning with need and desire.
 Men who will lure you into places you might be wiser not to go, men who can promise to love you forever…and make good on that promise.

 COMING SOON